How to Prepare a COP

 - Part of an annual financial report

 - A Basic COP Template which is available for those new to reporting that may not already publish formal report.
+Access the template in our library.

 Define the period covered by the report (starting and ending dates).